TonnyKwoba/Brooklyn/README.md

-This is my portfolio landing page which simply explains more about me
+This is my portfolio landing page which simply defines me.